 How to Remove “F” Code on Your Dyson Air Purifier (Easy Fix)

 When your Dyson air purifier displays an “F” code with three flashing bars, it indicates that the filter needs to be replaced.
-Dyson filters generally last around 12 months, so you can expect to see this code at least once a year.
+Dyson filters generally last around 12 months of regular use (approximately 12 hours per day).
+So you can expect to see this filter reminder code about once a year under normal conditions.

 A-Dyson-air-purifier-disassembled-and-placed-on-the-office-desk